PitiRR/microservices-demo-deploy/terraform/README.md

     cd microservices-demo-deploy/terraform
     ```

 1. Configure the backend: Head to `backend.tf` and replace the parameters with your values.
-For example, using
+For example, using:

 ```hcl
 terraform {